beyondest/lessons/Game/Blender/Blender.md

 - `Ctrl + L` : Link materials of one object to others selected.
 Notice that the mother object has to be selected last.
 - `Ctrl + A` : Apply, after changing the size of object, you need to apply the scale to make that remain 1.
 - `M` : Add to new collection
+- `Home button` : Auto zoom and focus
+- `Numpad .` : Auto zoom and focus only on selected object

 # Unknown Name